kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 12K     text-only-pdftocairo.svg
 ```

-The files sizes are the same from the different conversion methods.
+The PDF file sizes are the same from the different conversion methods.
 Since the _viewBox_ of the input SVG is the same and the file content is the same, the PDF _Page size_ is the same for all PDFs.

 Comparison with the original file [`text-only.pdf`]({attach}images/text-only.pdf) shows the following differences: